ElCodigoDominicano/ElCodigoDominicano.github.io/README.md

-# SystemParser_0.1.0
+# SystemParser_0.2.0

-A simple system information gathering tool written in python using the asyncio library, displays a medley of<br> system information reported by the systems environment(ex.
+A simple tool used to display various system information written in python using the asyncio library and other built-in libraries,<br>

+Information reported by the systems environment(ex.
 Windows, Nix, MACOS)<br> such as..
 - hardware information (>processor vulnerability check for Linux machines)
 - network information
 - audio information